asaddevil123/Replete/README.md

     A directory containing source code for the WEBL, used by the browser REPL.
 The WEBL is a standalone tool for remotely evaluating source code in the browser.
 See webl/README.md.

 - [_cmdl/_](./cmdl/):
-    A directory containing the source code for the CMDL, like the WEBL but for command-line runtimes like Node.js and Deno.
+    A directory containing the source code for the CMDL, like the WEBL but for command-line runtimes like Node.js.
 See cmdl/README.md.

 - [_package.json_](./package.json):
     A Node.js package manifest.
 It declares Replete's dependencies and tells Node to interpret the above files as modules.